Brittonic languages: History and origins

 It is probable that at the start of the Post-Roman period, Common Brittonic was differentiated into at least two major dialect groups – Southwestern and Western.
 (Additional dialects have also been posited, but have left little or no evidence, such as an Eastern Brittonic spoken in what is now the East of England.)
 Between the end of the Roman occupation and the mid-6th century, the two dialects began to diverge into recognizably separate varieties, the Western into Cumbric and Welsh, and the Southwestern into Cornish and its closely related sister language Breton, which was carried to continental Armorica.
 Jackson showed that a few of the dialect distinctions between West and Southwest Brittonic go back a long way.
 New divergencies began around AD 500 but other changes that were shared occurred in the 6th century.
 Other common changes occurred in the 7th century onward and are possibly due to inherent tendencies.
 Thus the concept of a Common Brittonic language ends by AD 600.
 Substantial numbers of Britons certainly remained in the expanding area controlled by Anglo-Saxons, but over the fifth and sixth centuries they mostly adopted the Old English language and culture.

+Brittonic grammar had a case system similar to Irish and Scottish Gaelic and descending from Proto-Celtic, however this had vanished by the 6th century.

 Decline

 The Brittonic languages spoken in what are now Scotland and England began to be displaced in the 5th century through the settlement of Irish-speaking Gaels and Germanic peoples.
 Henry of Huntingdon wrote c.
-1129 that Pictish was "no longer spoken".
+1129 that Pictish was "no longer spoken", despite Pictish names appearing up to 14th century.

 The displacement of the languages of Brittonic descent was probably complete in all of Britain except Cornwall, Wales, and the English counties bordering these areas such as Devon, by the 11th century.
 Western Herefordshire continued to speak Welsh until the late nineteenth century, and isolated pockets of Shropshire speak Welsh today.